seedembrian/quick-drupal-installer/README.md

 wget -qO- https://raw.githubusercontent.com/seedembrian/quick-drupal-installer/master/install.sh | sudo bash
 ```

 > **Note**: The installer will create a `quick-drupal` script in `/usr/bin`, making the command available system-wide.
-This requires sudo permissions.
+You will be prompted for your password as administrator permissions are required.

 ## Usage